SHOULDER DYSTOCIA BIRTH INJURY & SHOULDER DYSTOCIA DEATH

 Symphyseal Separation

-Lastly, mothers suffering with postpartum symphyseal separation due to shoulder dystocia will need bedrest in the side position, pelvic support with a brace or girdle, and physical therapy.
+Lastly, mothers suffering from postpartum symphyseal separation due to shoulder dystocia will need bedrest in the side position, pelvic support with a brace or girdle, and physical therapy.

 How Does Medical Malpractice Cause Shoulder Dystocia Injury or Shoulder Dystocia Death?